caterby/vldb2021_fauce/README.md

 #### Models Training
 The model training part includes the models used in Fauce:

-(1) We use the method in NeuroCard[1] to generate the training dataset.
+(1) We use the method in NeuroCard proposed by Zongheng Yang, etc to generate the training dataset.

 (2) Once the training dataset is generated, we use the embedding results achieved in the queries featurization part to transform each query in the training dataset into vectors, the training dataset is stored in a .csv file.

-(3) Use the csv file as the input training dataset to train the model.
+(3) Use the .csv file as the input training dataset to train the model.